-You can learn more about the advantages of automating the call out process here.
+You can learn more about the advantages of automating the call-out process here.

 Paid Leave Gives You a Chance to Improve the Vacancy Filling Process

 The ESSTA was amended this past May.
-All NYC employers with five or more employees must provide workers up to 40 hours of paid safe/sick time per year.
+All NYC employers with five or more employees must provide workers with up to 40 hours of paid safe/sick time per year.
 An eligible employee is an employee working within NYC for more than 80 hours in a calendar year.

 In 2018, the New York State Paid Family Leave Law was announced, making NY one of only five states to have paid family leave in place.

 An eligible full-time employee is one that has worked for a covered employer for at least 26 consecutive weeks.
 Eligible employees are guaranteed the following: paid time off for 8 weeks (capped at 50% of the statewide average weekly pay), job protection upon return from leave, and continuation of health insurance while on leave.
 The number of paid time off weeks is set to increase to 12 by 2021 (capped at 67% of the statewide average weekly pay).

 So, NY employers are paying for time off that most states do not have to budget for.
 To control costs, you need to have a process in place for proper staffing—that doesn’t rely on hemorrhaging money hiring temps that you have to train, or doling out overtime to employees that will get paid 1.5x their hourly rate.